Thermal conduction: Overview

+Conduction is the main mode of heat transfer for solid materials because the strong inter-molecular forces allow the vibrations of particles to be easily transmitted, in comparison to liquids and gases.
+Liquids have weaker inter-molecular forces and more space between the particles, which makes the vibrations of particles harder to transmit.
+Gases have even more space, and therefore infrequent particle collisions.
+This makes liquids and gases poor conductors of heat.

 Thermal contact conductance is the study of heat conduction between solid bodies in contact.
 A temperature drop is often observed at the interface between the two surfaces in contact.
 This phenomenon is said to be a result of a thermal contact resistance existing between the contacting surfaces.
 Interfacial thermal resistance is a measure of an interface's resistance to thermal flow.
 This thermal resistance differs from contact resistance, as it exists even at atomically perfect interfaces.
 Understanding the thermal resistance at the interface between two materials is of primary significance in the study of its thermal properties.
 Interfaces often contribute significantly to the observed properties of the materials.

 The inter-molecular transfer of energy could be primarily by elastic impact, as in fluids, or by free-electron diffusion, as in metals, or phonon vibration, as in insulators.
 In insulators, the heat flux is carried almost entirely by phonon vibrations.